Irenexzwen/3D-genome-gitbook/chap2/c-techs-chromosome-conformation-capture-coupled.md

 - Analyze the components come from the same chromatin - **Reverse crosslink** and **sequence**
 - Finish the jigsaw puzzle and get the results - **Align** the reads and **summarize** the contacts

+Based on these general ideas, then we'll dive deeper